pratikunterwegs/klepto-move-evol/README.md

 ## Supplementary Material

 The supplementary material provided with this manuscript is generated from the `supplement/` directory.
 These scripts mostly contain plotting code, and we do not describe them further.
 Other files in this sub-directory relate to formatting.

-## Other Directories

-- `bash/` Some useful shell scripts for output rendering.